reuterma24/CASCADE-extensions/CSharpTool/README.md

 2. **modify**
 Use this command to either inject a generated method or a generated test suite into the project.
 The parameter projectDir is expected to point to the project root file (top-level directory, not the .sln file).
-The parameter contextFilePath has to point to an context file that contains a single sample (called entry.json in CASCADE).
+The parameter contextFilePath has to point to an context file that contains a single sample (called entry.json in Kiecker et al.'s approach).
 The parameters codeKeyword has to be set to 'new_code' if the method from the context file should be injected.
 Otherwise set to 'code'.
 The parameters testKeyword has to be set to 'new_test' if the test suite from the context file should be injected.
 Otherwise set to 'test'.
 ```bash